Skekfly/garlicos-updater/README.md

 this project is used for updating Anbernic [RG35XX](https://anbernic.com/fr/products/rg35xx) powered by [GarlicOS](https://www.patreon.com/posts/76561333) with the latest version.

+It also copies the `saves` dir on your computer.

 **=> There is no warranty of operation without errors.
 At your own risks. <=**